chuckmasterson/chuckmasterson.github.io/_posts/2021-02-07-where-i-live.md

   - homesteading
 ---

+*Note: this post is unfinished.
+I stopped working on it partway through, when I realized it substantially repeated things I'd written about already.
+But before I set aside the time to get out the redundancy, I accidentally published it... so here it is.
+The section "The Power" at the end was meant to be about solar electricity.
+Perhaps I'll finish this in some form.*

 I’ve now lived in the same general area of the Chequamegon Bay for almost two years.
 I intend to live here for many more years: I thought of Minneapolis, by comparison, as an extended stopover, from the beginning of my time there, and I ended up living there only a little under three years